 Making nodes distinctive

-There are several ways to make some nodes more prominent than others and you might want to consider them for the upper level nodes in your database.
+How drab this manual would be if all node icons and captions were identical!
+Fortunately there are several ways to make some nodes more prominent than others and you should consider them for the upper level nodes in your file as we have done here.

 Change the font style